Skip to main content

 Comparative Impact of Exercise Modalities

-While most forms of are beneficial for overall health, different types of exercise elicit distinct hormonal responses.
+While most forms of physical activity are beneficial for overall health, different types of exercise elicit distinct hormonal responses.
 Understanding these differences allows for a more targeted approach to optimizing testosterone.
 A study published in the Journal of Endocrinological Investigation highlighted that increased physical activity was a more significant factor in raising testosterone than calorie restriction alone in overweight men.
 The type of activity dictates the specific hormonal cascade that follows.

 Exercise Modality Primary Hormonal Effect Mechanism of Action Recommendation